ROBOTIS-GIT/emanual/docs/en/software/rplus1/motion.md

 #### &lt;Motor&gt;

-Input information for the Dynamixels used in robots.
+Input information for DYNAMIXEL's used in robots.
-- id: Dynamixel's ID
+- id: DYNAMIXEL ID
 - model: model type
 - init: position value for when "Initial Pose" button is pressed